reflex-dev/reflex-web/docs/library/forms/radio_group_root.md

 ```

-### default_value
-The value of the radio item that should be checked when initially rendered.
+The `default_value` prop can be used to set the value of the radio item that should be checked when initially rendered.

-### disabled

-When `True`, prevents the user from interacting with radio items.
+When the `disabled` prop is set to `True`, it prevents the user from interacting with radio items.

 ```python demo
 flex(